 If, as we have argued, SE moves to subject position as any other pronoun, it is predicted to move in raising constructions from an embedded context to the matrix subject position.
 It has been claimed in the literature that this prediction is not borne out (see Sánchez 2002: 45 and references therein).
-However, it is worth observing that Martins & Nunes (2016) note a dialectal split between Brazilian and European Portuguese with respect to raising, and that there are many examples in Spanish accepted as grammatical by Spanish speakers.17 In sentences from (38)-(41) SE raises, as a regular DP, to matrix subject position.
-In the b-pairs it is shown that SE comes from the embedded sentence.18
+However, it is worth observing that Martins & Nunes (2016) note a dialectal split between Brazilian and European Portuguese with respect to raising, and that there are many examples in Spanish accepted as grammatical by Spanish speakers.
+18 In sentences from (44)-(47) SE raises, as a regular DP, to matrix subject position.
+In the b-pairs it is shown that SE comes from the embedded sentence.
+19

-- (38) a. se parecía haber perdido los sentidos SE seemed.3sS have lost the senses 'Senses seemed to have been lost' - b. se parecía que (se) había(n) perdido los sentidos SE seemed.3sS that SE have(sg/pl) lost the senses - (39) a. se parecía haber ganado en altura SE seemed have gained in altitude 'Altitude seemed to have been gained' - Very plausibly, the relative marginality of this construction and what looks more an idiolectal variation rather than a clear dialectal difference, are connected to the relative marginality of 1st and 2nd person argument raising in the same contexts: - (i) a.
+- (i) a.
 Juan parece haber sufrido mucho Juan seems.3sg to.have suffered a.lot 'Juan seems to have suffered a lot' - b. (??)
 (Vosotros) parecéis haber sufrido mucho You seem.2pl to.have suffered a.lot 'You guys seem to have suffered a lot' - c. (??)
-(Nosotros) parecemos haber sufrido mucho We seem.1pl to.have suffered a.lot 'We seem to have suffered a lot'

-[cfr. "(nosotros) parecemos tontos"]
+(Nosotros) parecemos haber sufrido mucho [cfr. "(nosotros) parecemos tontos"]